nad2040/cpp/scheme_proj/README.md

-scheme1 is original version
-scheme uses atom for a cleaner data structure and type checking
+scheme uses std::variant for a cleaner data structure and type checking scheme1 is original version scheme3 uses C union's